llms.txt explained: Step-by-step guide & practical example

 • Trustworthiness (E-E-A-T)

-• “Portability” of content snippets (information modules that are still correct even when taken out of context).
+• “Portability” of content snippets (information units that remain correct even out of context).

-In my SEO work, E-E-A-T (Experience, Expertise, Authoritativeness, Trustworthiness) is absolutely crucial.
-What many people don’t realize is: These signals are not only important for humans.
-An AI that has to decide which source to trust also looks for these signals.
-GEO means making E-E-A-T machine-readable – through clear author information, structured data, and references to authorities.
+In my SEO work, E-E-A-T (Experience, Expertise, Authoritativeness, Trustworthiness) is absolutely critical.
+What many don’t realize: these signals matter not just for humans.
+An AI deciding which source to trust also looks for these signals.
+GEO means making E-E-A-T machine-readable – through clear author information, structured data, and references to authoritative sources.

-• Semantic structuring: Use short paragraphs, clear headings, lists, and question-answer formats.
+• Semantic structure: Use short paragraphs, clear headings, lists, and question-and-answer formats.

-• Structured data (Schema.org): Use markups like FAQPage, HowTo, or Article.
+• Structured data (Schema.org): Use markup like FAQPage, HowTo or Article.

 • Multimodal optimization: Provide high-quality, unique, and well-described (alt texts!) visual media.